Technical Paper

 4.24 bINT → INT conversion ratio

-4.25 Hold window and conversion controls
+4.25 Hold window and settlement controls

-A per-user conversion rate limit caps how much bINT can be converted to INT in a single period.
-A lifetime conversion ceiling exists to bound the total INT any single account can ever extract from the contribution layer.
+A cumulative ceiling bounds the total INT the contribution layer can ever distribute (the User Rewards rail, 4.17); the independent verifier (4.17) enforces this invariant each epoch.
 These parameters are managed in the operations layer and are calibrated to balance user experience with protocol safety.

 4.26 Circulating supply model